 Severance.
 Upon termination of employment, our executive officers are entitled to receive severance payments.
 In determining whether to approve, and setting the terms of, such severance arrangements, the Compensation Committee recognizes that executives, especially highly ranked executives, often face challenges securing new employment following termination.
-If our executive officers, other than our CEO, are terminated without "cause", or they resign for "good reason" (as defined in their employment agreements), they will be entitled to severance consisting of continued base salary payments at the then-current rate, including the payment of health insurance premiums, for a period of 12 months, plus a payment equal to the executive officer's cash bonus in the previous year.
-Our CEO's employment agreement provides for severance consisting of 18 months of continued base salary plus a payment equal to one and one half times any cash bonus paid in the prior year, if his employment is terminated without "cause" or if he resigns for "good reason" (as defined in his employment agreement).
-In addition, our executive officers, other than our CEO, receive accelerated vesting on all their unvested stock awards as if they had remained employed by us for 12 months from the date of termination.
-Our CEO receives accelerated vesting on all his unvested stock awards as if the had remained employed by us for 18 months from the date of termination.
+We have employment agreements that contain severance arrangements with our CEO and our other executives.

-In the event that the termination occurs within 24 months of a "change in control" (as defined in the agreements), the severance for our executive officers, other than our CEO, consists of lump sum payments equal to 18 months of base salary at the then-current rate, the payment of health insurance premiums for 12 months, plus a payment equal to the executive officer's cash bonus paid in the previous year.
-Our CEO's employment agreement provides for severance of a lump sum equal to 24 months of base salary at the then-current rate, the payment of health insurance premiums for 18 months, plus a payment equal to one and one half times any cash bonus paid in the prior year.
-In addition, all outstanding unvested stock awards held by our executive officers will vest immediately.
+Under the agreement with our CEO, we are obligated to pay severance if we terminate the CEO's employment without "cause," or if the CEO resigns for "good reason," as defined in the agreement, within the periods set forth therein.
+The severance for our CEO consists of continued base salary payments at the then-current rate, including the payment of health insurance premiums for 18 months, plus a payment equal to one and one-half times the CEO's cash bonus paid during the previous 12 months.
+In addition, the CEO receives accelerated vesting on all his unvested stock awards as if he had remained employed by us for 18 months from the date of termination.
+In the event that the termination occurs within 24 months of a "change in control," as defined in the agreement, the severance for our CEO consists of a lump sum payment equal to 24 months of base salary at the then-current rate, the payment of health insurance premiums for 18 months, plus a payment equal to one and one-half times the CEO's cash bonus paid during the previous 12 months.
+In addition, all outstanding unvested stock awards wards will vest immediately.
+Under the agreements with our other executives, we are obligated to pay severance if we terminate the executive's employment without "cause," or if the executive resigns for "good reason," as defined in the agreements, within the periods set forth therein.
+The severance for our other executives consists of a lump-sum payment of health insurance premiums for 12 months, plus a payment equal to 12 months of as salary at the then-current rate, including the previous 12 months.
+In addition, all outstanding unvested stock awards will vest immediately.
+Under the agreements with our other executives, we are obligated to pay severance for our other executives consists of a lump-sum payment equal to 12 months for the executive's cash bonus paid during the previous 12 months.
+In addition, the executive receives accelerated vesting on all his unvested stock awards as if he had remained employed by us for 12 months f